hamishwillee/content/files/en-us/web/api/element/sethtml/index.md

 }
 ```

-#### JavaScript

 ```js hidden
 if ("Sanitizer" in window) {
   // Define unsafe string of HTML
 ```

-The string of unsafe HTML is the same as in the previous example.
-We also create the element on which we'll set the HTML string in the same way (we could also get and set the HTML on any other element in the document).
+First we define the string to sanitize, which will be the same for all cases.
+This contains the {{htmlelement("script")}} element and the `onclick` handler, both of which are considered XSS-unsafe.
+We also define the handler for the reload button.

 ```js
 const unsanitizedString = `